 Responding to Trauma

 More than 90% of mothers in families experiencing homelessness report incidents of severe trauma in their lives, especially interpersonal violence.
-Children experiencing homelessness are exposed to multiple traumatic stresses with serious negative health and mental health outcomes (see Understanding ACEs).
+Children experiencing homelessness and housing instability are exposed to multiple traumatic stresses with serious negative health and mental health outcomes (see Understanding ACEs).

 To respond to this high prevalence of trauma, caregivers can provide trauma-informed care—a strengths-based organizational approach in which all services and care settings are developed and provided through the lens of trauma.

-All staff are trained to understand how trauma operates and how to reduce “triggers” of a post-trauma response.
-Programs support client choice and empowerment, and balance provider/client power differentials to establish respectful, trusting relationships.
+To adopt trauma-informed care, all staff are trained to understand how trauma operates and how to reduce “triggers” of a post-trauma response.
+Programs are adapted to support client choice and empowerment, and balance provider/client power differentials to establish respectful, trusting relationships.
 When trauma-informed principles are in place, healing for families is enhanced and staff is supported in their work.

 Across the nation, health and mental health care organizations, schools, criminal justice institutions, and community providers are adopting trauma-informed care.
 The Bassuk Center collaborates with C4 Innovations to provide organizational assessment, training, and ongoing consultation.